-Because dangerous military activities are conducted on FDM (an active military training area), restrictions have been established.
-Restricted areas are intended to keep airmen, fishermen, and other people safe.
-However, when FDM is not in use by the military, civilian vessels have access up to the 3-nautical mile radius around the island.
+FDM is an active military training area.
+Because dangerous military activities are conducted on FDM and up to 12 nautical miles (NM) around the island, restricted airspace has been established (Figure 3).
+The restrictions are intended to keep pilots, fishermen, and other people safe.
+However, when FDM is not in use by the military, civilian vessels have access up to the 3-NM radius around the island.